hydrabus-framework/framework/CONTRIBUTING.md

 * Write "WIP" on your PR if submitting working yet unfinished code.
 * Include only one module per pull request.
-* Always start your work on the master branch to ensure using the latest and stable code base.
+* Always start your work on the master branch to ensure using the latest and stable codebase.
 * Use, as possible, function under utils directory.
 * Include verification steps on your PR message (target, environment, ...).
-* Include a short summary of what your code/module do on your PR message.
+* Include a short summary of what your code/module does on your PR message.

 ## Bug fixes

-* Link any corresponding issues in te format of ```See #1234``` in your PR description
+* Link any corresponding issues in the format of ```See #1234``` in your PR description
-* Explain in a few word how do you fix it in your PR message
+* Explain in a few words how do you fix it in your PR message

 ## Bug reports

 * Write a detailed description of your bug and use a descriptive title.
-* Give much details as possible of your environment.
+* Give many details as possible of your environment.
 * Include reproduction steps, stack traces and anything that might help us fix your bug.
 * Search for your bug in opened issues before opening a new issue.

-Thank you for taking a few moments to read this contributing guidelines !
+Thank you for taking a few moments to read this contributing guideline !